Additive Invariants of Open Petri Nets: Final Remarks

-Furthermore, our exploration of additive invariants confirm their role as compositional semantics for Petri nets.
+Furthermore, our exploration of additive invariants confirms their role as compositional semantics for Petri nets.
 Mass action kinetics, while a highly descriptive invariant on open Petri nets, are computationally impractical for verification and specification.
 Conversely the relative simplicity of the additive invariants presented in this paper, make them particularly practical for developing domain-specific Petri nets.
 An additive invariant can represent constraints either imposed by domain experts or discovered empirically through real-world applications.
 The compositional nature of these invariants is critical for constraint verification and for modularly constructing networks to fulfill specific constraint requirements.
-These features can be integrated into the software package \href{https://github.com/AlgebraicJulia/AlgebraicPetri.jl}{AlgebraicPetri.jl}, enhancing its functionality and user-friendliness.
+These features are well-suited for integration into the software packages \href{https://github.com/AlgebraicJulia/AlgebraicPetri.jl}{AlgebraicPetri.jl} and Catcolab~\cite{catcolab}.
+Although not currently implemented in full, we have developed a working prototype.
+A full implementation would involve (1) a decomposition for open Petri nets into atomic components and (2) a mechanism to define additive invariants by assigning values to each atomic net.

 To sum up, this paper promote for a more algebraic and compositional understanding of Petri nets.
 It lays the groundwork of valuable theoretical insights with potential applications in computational biology, computer science, network theory, and systems design with a deeper understanding of complex systems.